How Much Compensation For A Gym Accident Claim?

 Whether you were injured at work or whilst exercising, you will generally have a three-year time limit to make your personal injury claim.
 However, this can vary at times, so it is best to contact us.

 Can I claim if harmed because of poor gym instruction?

 Gym users may suffer an injury without proper instructions prior to using gym equipment.
 If users receive inadequate or improper instruction, they could suffer harm by using the equipment incorrectly.

 Can I claim for a slip, trip or fall at the gym?

-If your slip or fall was caused by a broken or damaged floor or a spillage that could have been cleaned up, you might have grounds to make a claim.
+If your slip or fall happens due to a broken or damaged floor or a spillage, you might have grounds for a claim.

-Thank you for reading our guide to claiming gym accident compensation.
+Thank you for reading our guide to gym accident claims.